-Salpointe offers a number of different academic support options for students so they can achieve success.
-We offer after school tutoring as well as one-on-one tutoring and the learning lab is open to students who may need it.
+Salpointe offers a number of different academic support options to foster student success.
+We offer after school tutoring as well as one-on-one tutoring.
+The learning lab is open to all students who may need it.

 Salpointe Catholic High School offers educational accommodations to students with current documentation of a learning difficulty including Attention Deficit Disorders, learning difficulties in academic achievement, and other health related problems.

 Under the guidelines of the Rehabilitation Act of 1973, Section 504, a variety of educational accommodations, (i.e. extended time on tests, preferential seating, etc.) may be offered to students with documented learning difficulties.
-At Salpointe, Section 504 Accommodation plans are developed by the school psychologist in cooperation with parents and students.
+At Salpointe, Section 504 Accommodation plans are developed by our 504/SSD** Coordinator in cooperation with parents and students.

 Upon enrollment, parents are asked to complete a “Voluntary Disclosure of a Learning Difficulty” form as part of the application process in order to alert the school that a student has a learning difficulty.
-Parents are encouraged to follow up completion of this form by contacting the school psychologist to explore development of a Section 504 Accommodation plan.
-Parents can also contact the school psychologist directly to request a review of their student’s needs to determine if an accommodation plan is appropriate.
+Parents are encouraged to follow up completion of this form by contacting the school 504/SSD Coordinator to explore the development of a Section 504 Accommodation plan.
+Parents can also contact the school 504/SSD Coordinator directly to request a review of their student’s needs to determine if an accommodation plan is appropriate.

 Salpointe Catholic High School offers a tutoring program staffed by our classroom teachers.
-Students may report to the Tutoring Center in room 605 on Monday-Thursday immediately after the last bell.
-Tutoring is available in Math, English, World Languages, and Science.
+Students may report to the Tutoring Center in room 504 on Monday-Thursday immediately after the last bell.
+Tutoring is available in Math, English, Science and Spanish.